phaserjs/phaser/README.md

 * The new fixed time-step code has been more carefully linked to Pixi transform updates.
 This should finally put a stop to the tunneling issues that were being reported.
 * Tween.stop fired a different set of onComplete parameters to Tween.update.
 Both now dispatch onComplete(target, tween) as the parameters in that order (thanks @P0rnflake #1450)
 * Removed redundant `tolerance` parameter from Rectangle.intersects (thanks @toolness #1463)
+* Phaser.Graphics.drawCircle now overrides PIXI.drawCircle which means the docs are now correct re: diameter not radius (thanks @ethankaminski #1454)

 ### Bug Fixes